cheesypoofs/foundation-5-coda-2-clips/README.md

 F5-Clips
 ========

-Coda 2 clips for Foundation 5 Javascript plugins
+Coda 2 Clips library for Foundation 5 CSS Framework.

+Speed up your Foundation work flow by using Coda 2's clips and this library!
+Prototype websites faster than you can imagine.

+Download or clone this repository.

+Open coda and open the right side menu.

-Open Coda 2 and find the Clips menu, from the right side bar.
-On the bottom of the right side menu, select the gear icon and choose import clips.
-Navigate to the file and import it.
+Click on the home icon and find the Clips menu.

+Right click the right side menu and choose import clips.

+Navigate to the Foundation.clips file and choose import

+Marvel at how much time you save

+???

+Profit.